evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 ```

 # 2. Data Scheme
 The data scheme is also a property of the `dbcp.json` that describes the data structure of our contract deeply.
-In our case, the data scheme will describe the data that are saved within our data contract's todo list.
+In our case, the data scheme will describe the data that are saved within our DataContract's todo list.

 ```json
 {